luslab/oz-bulk-rnaseq/README.md

 ## Requirements

-On the CAMP cluster most packages are preinstalled but to use them you need to use the module load function:
+On the CAMP cluscd ter most packages are preinstalled but to use them you need to use the module load function:
 `ml STAR`
+`ml ncbi-vdb`
+`ml fastq-tools`
 `ml SAMtools`
 `ml RSeQC`
 `ml QoRTs`
 `ml multiqc`
 `ml Subread`
+`ml Java`
 Use `module spider` to search for packages.

 Install `conda` and activate `bioconda`